-Much like Liam Neeson’s character, Bryan Mills, in from the movie Taken, I, too, have a very particular set of skills.
+Much like Liam Neeson’s character, Bryan Mills, from the movie Taken, I, too, have a very particular set of skills.
 But, instead of being a kickass former CIA operative who wields a gun (although I am a good markswoman in my own right), my professional skills fall within the realm of researching, writing, and editing content.

 But not all content is the same.
 As a Copywriter and Content Manager at Bluleadz, my job varies from day to day depending on the needs of each client.
 Sometimes clients want daily or weekly blog posts; other times, I find myself writing premium content for tip sheets, whitepapers, or even eBooks.